NeojungianTypology/NJTI-4/Test-EN.md

 ## Abstract

 Personality-systems based on Jungs theories have received a lot of criticism over the years but is still popular.
-We create a test motivated by neuroscience of personality and make interpretations of Jungs theories and explores if we can create a test that fulfills formal requirements.
+We create a test motivated by the neurobiology of personality and make interpretations of Jungs theories and explores if we can create a test that fulfills formal requirements.
 Our aim is to make motivated physical reductions to biology of mental constructs related to individual differences in personality in philosophy, psychology, sociology and anthropology.

 ## Answer-options